c0c0n3/kitt4sme/arch/README.md

 9. Deployment and operation.
     - service mesh
     - IoT provisioning.
-    - Continuous integration and GitOps.
+    - [Continuous integration and GitOps][view.ci].
+Btw, this is also how we can support Diagnose/Compose.
     - Observability.
 10. Marketplace.
 11. Quality assurance.